genesis-community/bosh-genesis-kit/MANUAL.md

   - `skip-op-users` - Do not create the sysop and netop users.
     By default, they are created.

+Please note that `create-env` and `delete-env` commands have additional operating system-specific dependencies and (sometimes) limitations documented in [bosh-cli manual][1].

 ## HTTP(S) Proxy Parameters

 - `http_proxy` - (Optional) URL of an HTTP proxy to use for any